 What attracted you to become a therapist?

 My fascination of human experience, of how we are affected by our emotions and how complex we can be in relating to others and to ourselves.
-I was also in therapy during a personal crisis when I was 19, and the relationship I had with my therapist was the only thing that was a respite from my difficult reality.
+I have always been fascinated by our response to life’s traumatic and difficult events and dynamics.
+During a personal crisis, I entered therapy, and it was immensely valuable and meant that I suddenly had clarity and hope.
+My relationship with my therapist was very healing and empowering.

 Where did you train?